neuefische/wd-flipped-classroom-curriculum/sessions/js-variables-and-numbers/README.md

 ### Variables

-- [ ] Variables are a storage for values
+- [ ] variables are a storage for values
-- [ ] We can declare variables and then use them as if they were values
+- [ ] we can declare variables and then use them as if they were values
-  - We don't have to remember the values
+  - we don't have to remember the values
-  - Different parts of our application can exchange the values behind variables so the code works for every value (we don't have to write new code only if a value changes (for example some user input))
+  - different parts of our application can exchange the values behind variables, so the code works for every value (we don't have to write new code, only if a value changes e.g. some user input)
-- [ ] We can declare a variable using the **const** keyword:
+- [ ] we can declare a variable using the **const** keyword:

 ```js
 const myNumber = 42;